yuchenglim/more_physics/README.md

 The most important thing about learning English, Malay and Chinese is to pick a book and read.
 Diversify your readings.
 Get a reading list.
 For ideas, search for summer reading lists and you'll realize how little we know, and how much other kids in, say the US, are doing.

+Same applies to physics and mathematics.

+I actually ended up reading Griffiths, Purcell, Jackson, Vanderlinde, Bottcher and more, just to learn EM....
+Anyway.
+Enjoy reading!